Urban-Meteorology-Reading/UMEP-Workshop/source/Prepare/Intro1.rst

 There are two main programming languages involved in the software

-- **Python** - the QGIS add-ins are written in Python as is SuPY.
+- **Python** - the QGIS add-ins are written in Python as is SuPy.
 This has the advantage of having a large number of code libraries for graphics, statistics, *etc*.
 - **Fortran** - SUEWS is written in this.
 This has the advantage of being more computationally efficient for processing larger volumes of data.
 It is also the language that many weather and climate models are written in.

 SUEWS coupling

-- SUEWS is in UMEP, SuPY, and coupled to WRF, as well as being a standalone code.
+- SUEWS is in UMEP, SuPy, and coupled to WRF, as well as being a standalone code.
 - SUEWS can be forced (i.e. the meteorological data that is needed to run the model) in the following way:

   - Observations